writing challenge 78/100

 <time datetime='Fri, 17 Mar 2023 23:00:00 CST'>17 Mar 2023, 11:00 PM</time>

-<p>Not the medical term, it’s an awesome four square variant</p>
+<p>Not the medical term, its an awesome four square variant</p>

 <a class='journal-link' href='journal/garden-gate.html'>